• Skip to primary navigation

 I’d find mixing it up with staying with locals and renting my own apartment gives me a well-rounded experience.
 I talk about this strategy in my Latin America Travel Bible which I am currently working on at the moment.

-When you do the maths, you’ll find that sometimes it becomes more cost-effective to rent out an entire apartment or even a hotel.
+When you do the maths, you’ll find that it can be more cost-effective to rent out an entire apartment or, even stay in a boutique hotel.

 Is South America safe to travel alone?